Shopify/polaris/polaris.shopify.com/content/foundations/content/merchant-to-customer.md

 A “buyer” interacts with multiple Shopify stores or has a direct relationship with Shopify, such as through Shopify Pay.

-In contrast, a “customer” is a person or organization who interacts with a Shopify merchant or a merchant’s [sale channel](https://polaris.shopify.com/content/vocabulary#definition-s-sales-channel).
+In contrast, a “customer” is a person or organization who interacts with a Shopify merchant or a merchant’s sales channel.

 In the Shopify admin and Point-of-Sale (POS), a customer appears on the Customers page when they engage with a merchant in an identifiable way.
 This could be because they: